 I like a good thriller, but I find most suspenseful rather than scary per se.
 The thrillers I find truly scary are the ones that play on commonplace fears in situations we might all find ourselves in – the ones that really tap into your psyche.
 In The Winter Dark does just that…

-In his novella In The Winter Dark Tim Winton develops an atmospheric tension and sense of foreboding in a literary style.
+In this novella Tim Winton develops an atmospheric tension and sense of foreboding in a literary style.

-I found Winton’s imagery startling and was impressed by his ability to pen dialogue.
+I found his imagery startling and was impressed by his ability to pen dialogue.
 His eclectic troupe of characters are all flawed individuals fighting a battle against unseen (or is it imagined?) forces.